Lugoues/ecs-opentracing/pythonapp/README.md

 ```

 ## Test the applications
-Note: Make sure security groups are open for Inbound for the Jaeger and Application TCP ports:5000,16686 in the EC2 instance of the ECS Cluster
+**Note: Make sure security groups are open for Inbound for the Jaeger and Application TCP ports:5000,16686 in the EC2 instance of the ECS Cluster and your internet proxy allows access to these ports in your workplace**

 ```
 Get the IP address of the running task